 - The 10K and 20K races start together at 9:00 AM.

 - Day-of-race registration and bib pickup is between 7:45 and 8:45 AM.

 - Please arrive at least 30 minutes prior to the race to park and pick up your bib.

-Online pre-registration is strongly encouraged and is open until 6 PM on October 4, the night before the race.
+Online pre-registration is strongly encouraged and is open until 6:00 PM on October 4, the night before the race.
+If you cannot register online, please print the paper entry form and return it before September 28.
 Day-of-race registration closes at 8:45 AM.